Petri-Net Assignment

 • Add a place that holds the number of clock ticks that have happened -> the clock counter.

-• $m=1$ and $n=1$.
-10 ships are waiting to enter the port.
-No new ships arrives during the simulation.
-The simulation ends as soon as all ships have fully exited the port or if there is no possible movement for ships.
+2. (10%) Provide a (simulation) trace for the following scenarios for each system.
+Make sure to describe the full clock tick.
+You will have to simulate this manually in TAPAAL.
+The simulation ends as soon as all cars have fully exited the system or if there is no possible movement for cars.
 Is there a livelock or a deadlock?
-Describe the race in your report.
+Describe each trace in your report.

-3. Use this Python script to do some preliminary analysis for the system.
+3. Use this Python script to do some preliminary analysis for each system.
 Take a look at the documentation at the top of the file for more info on how to execute the script.
 Clearly indicate which commands were used to generate your results.

 Note: The -g flag overrides the creation of a reachability/coverability graph to create an image of the Petri-Net itself.